rlucente-se-jboss/enmasse-workshop/README.md

 which defines the semantics of sending messages to and receiving messages from that address.

-In the 'standard' address space, we have 4 types of addresses.
+In the 'standard' address space, we have four types of addresses.

 * **multicast** : 'direct' one-to-many using dispatch router
 * **anycast** : 'direct' peer-2-peer using dispatch router